poshjosh/chinomsoikwuagwu.com/2020/05/29/AWS-Services-List.md

 - SQL - Structured Query Language
 - VPC - Virtual Private Cloud

+__Resource Access Manager (RAM)__ Securely share AWS resources with any AWS account or within your AWS Organization.
+You can share:

+- AWS App Mesh
+- Amazon Aurora - DB Clusters
+- AWS CodeBuild
+- Amazon EC2 - Capacity reservations, Customer owned IPv4 addresses, dedicated
+hosts, prefix lists, traffic mirror targets, transit gateway.
+- Amazon EC2 Image Builder
+- AWS License Manager
+- AWS Resource Groups
+- Amazon Route 53

+- Resources are shared at no additional cost.
+- You can specify IAM policies to control access to resources shared with you.
+- All calls to RAM APIs are logged in AWS CloudTrail.
+- CloudWatch Events are triggered whenever there are changes to Resource Shares.

 ### Analytics ###

 __Amazon Athena__ - `serverless`, `query S3`